-Here are a few reasons why focusing on “following your passion” can do more harm than good when it comes to careers:
+Here are three reasons why focusing on “following your passion” can do more harm than good when it comes to careers.

-2 - Just because we’re passionate about doing something, doesn’t mean we would like the day-to-day of doing it for a living.
+Being passionate about something doesn’t mean we would enjoy doing it for a living every day.
 Your passion isn’t going to lead to career happiness if you hate how you’re actually spending your time or how it impacts your personal life.
 For instance, I love to cook and tried working in a restaurant; but long hours on my feet, providing meals for other people while not spending time with her own family wasn’t a good fit for me.